SonarSource/sonar-custom-rules-examples/java-custom-rules/README.md

-This example demonstrates how to write new *custom* rules for the Java analyzer.
+This example demonstrates how to write *custom* rules for the Java Analyzer.

-It requires to install the **Java Plugin**, at least version **4.2**, which is compatible with SonarQube 5.6.x LTS.
+It requires to install the **Java Plugin**, at least version **4.2.x**, which is compatible with SonarQube 5.6.x LTS.